nemisj/git-removed-branches/README.md

-Remove local branches which are no longer present in the remote git.
+List or remove local tracked branches, which are deleted from the remote.

 ## Why?